fpjohnston/TECO-64/doc/glossary.md

 **Text buffer pointer**

-A pointer that marks the position within the text buffer where TECO is currently ’at’.
+A pointer that marks the position within the edit buffer where TECO is currently ’at’.
 This pointer always points to positions between characters; it never points at a character.
-The current character is considred to be the character immediately to the right of the current position of the text buffer pointer.
+The current character is considred to be the character immediately to the right of the current position of the edit buffer pointer.

 **Then-clause**